embedthis/ioto-doc/docs/web/overview.md

 | Logging | Configurable request and response tracing including HTTP headers. |

-## Ioto Configuration
+## Ioto Quick Tour

 The web server uses a **web.json5** JSON/5 configuration file that specifies what ports and addresses to listen on, where to find the web pages, and how to route requests.
 This file is read when Ioto starts.

 The Ioto web server is enabled via the config.json5 file.
-Set the **services.web" property to true.
+Set the **services.web** property to true.

 ```javascript
 {